satche/notebook/src/engineering/algorithms/problems/traveling-salesman.md

 Some [heuristics](../algorithms.md#Terminology) exist to improve found solutions.

 - [2-opt](https://en.wikipedia.org/wiki/2-opt): take 2 random edges, swap them and verify if it improves the solution.
 It's possible to swap more edges (3-opt, 4-opt, etc)
 - [Lin-Kernighan](https://en.wikipedia.org/wiki/Lin–Kernighan_heuristic): create a split in the graph and count the number of edges that cross it.
-Swap 2 edges: if less vertices cross the split, the solution has improved.<br/>(Example: [profmadden's video](https://www.youtube.com/watch?v=6cPql7A6JHU))
+Swap 2 edges: if less vertices cross the split, the solution has improved.
+(Example: [profmadden's video](https://www.youtube.com/watch?v=6cPql7A6JHU))